Chapter 6

 Stella

-A week later, I'd pressed the mess down piece by piece.
+A week later, I had dealt with the mess piece by piece.

-Danny pushed the door open just as I was sliding the last signed document into my desk drawer.
+Danny pushed through the door just as I was filing away the last signed document.

-"Just finished reconciling inventory with the warehouse," he said, setting a cup of hot tea on my desk.
-"Not a single light fixture missing, flooring damage under three percent, and I had them repack all the cabinetry."
+"Just finished reconciling with the warehouse," he said, setting a cup of hot tea on my desk.
+"Every light fixture accounted for, flooring damage under three percent, and I had them repackage all the cabinets."

-"I'm nowhere near as exhausted as you."
-He settled into the chair across from me, leaning back and stretching his legs out comfortably, showing the kind of relaxed posture he only ever displayed in front of me.
+"I'm nowhere near as hardworking as you."
+He settled into the chair across from me, leaning back and stretching his legs out in that relaxed way he only showed around me.
 "Stella, look at yourself.
-I've been with you through this entire week, and I still don't know how you held up."
+I've been through this entire week with you, and I still don't know how you managed to pull through."

-I cupped the tea in both hands and realized my fingers were actually tingling slightly.
-This was the first time all week I'd truly let my shoulders drop.
+I cupped the tea in both hands and noticed my fingers were actually trembling slightly.
+This was the first time all week I'd truly let my guard down.

 "Thank you, Danny."

-"Family doesn't say thank you," he smiled, the kind of smile from childhood, eyes crinkling slightly at the corners.
-"Did you forget?"
+"Family doesn't thank family," he smiled that childhood smile of his, eyes crinkling at the corners.
+"Remember?"

-I smiled too.
-In that instant, everything in front of me seemed to recede into the distance, leaving only this person I'd known since we were small, and the sun slowly declining outside the window.
+I smiled back.
+For that moment, everything else seemed to fade into the distance, leaving just this person I'd known since we were kids, and the sun slowly setting outside the window.

 My phone rang.

-I glanced at the screen, and those shoulders that had just relaxed tightened again, quietly, on their own.
+I glanced at the screen, and those briefly relaxed shoulders tensed right back up.

-The caller ID showed my cousin, also the current head of the Conti family: Alberto.
+The caller ID showed my cousin Alberto, current head of the Conti family.

-"I need to take this."
-Danny nodded, stood with his tea, and headed for the door.
-Before leaving he mouthed "dinner together," and without waiting for my nod, he pulled the door closed.
+"I need to take this," I told Danny.
+He nodded, stood with his tea, and headed for the door.
+Before leaving, he mouthed "dinner together" and closed the door without waiting for my response.

 "Stella."
-Alberto's voice was always like this—steady, low, like a glass of good wine left to cool.
-"I hear things haven't been going smoothly for you lately."
+Alberto's voice was always like this—steady, low, like good wine left to cool.
+"Heard you've been having some rough times."

-"Irrelevant.
-Marchetti, Bridge Street Plaza, the docks—if you need help, you can ask me anytime."
+"Doesn't matter.
+Marchetti, Bridge Street Plaza, the docks—if you need help, just ask."

 "Already handled."